 Most memorable moment:

-Walking down the aisle and seeing each other for the first time
+Walking down the aisle and seeing each other for

 What makes your love special?